STAT: Stack Trace Analysis Tool

 The pop-up window has several buttons that allow you to manipulate the graph, allowing you to focus on areas of interest.
 Each button is defined as follows:

-- Collapse - hide all of the descendents of the selected node.
+• Collapse - hide all of the descendants of the selected node.

-- Expand All - show (unhide) all descendents of the selected node.
+• Expand All - show (unhide) all descendants of the selected node.

-- Focus - hide all nodes that are neither ancestors nor descendents of the selected node.
+• Focus - hide all nodes that are neither ancestors nor descendants of the selected node.
 (Note: This will not unhide any hidden ancestors.)

 The main window also has several tree manipulation options (note all of these operate on the current, visible state of the tree):

-- Search - Search for call paths containing specified text, taken by specified tasks, or from specified hosts.
-Search text may be a regular expression, using the syntax described in http://docs.python.org/library/re.html.
+• Search - Search for call paths containing specified text, taken by specified tasks, or from specified hosts.
+Search text may be a regular expression, using the syntax described in docs.python.org/library/re.html.

 STAT can also be run from the command line via the stat-cl command.
 The only required argument to stat-cl is the PID of the srun process, or alternatively the hostname:PID of the srun process if it is running on a different node